rpili/mediapipe-face-mesh-lip-art/README.md

 ## Contents

-This repository contains all files required for running the word reading task experiment, `VowelPrime.html`.
+This repository contains all files required for running the word reading task, `VowelPrime.html`.

 `VowelPrime.html`: jsPsych-based experiment protocol for a word reading task with trials organized into blocks to manipulate the priming of the vowel within monosyllable words.
 `jspsych\`: The entire base [jsPsych 7.2.3](https://github.com/jspsych/jsPsych/releases) installation for local hosting.
-Includes new plugins and extension for mediapipe FaceMesh lip articulation tracking.
+Includes novel plugins and extension for mediapipe FaceMesh lip articulation tracking.

 ## Installation